 Alex has published four books about the world of the absurd, including his latest, Electrified Sheep: Glass-eating Scientists, Nuking the Moon, and More Bizarre Experiments.
 In 1997, Alex founded the Museum of Hoaxes, a brick-and-mortar museum located in San Diego, California that is open to all.
 He also developed and curates a blog called Weird Universe.

-Alex holds a B.A. in the History of Science from Amherst College, as well as an M.A. in the same subject from the University of California, San Diego.
+Alex holds a Bachelor of Arts degree in the History of Science from Amherst College, and a Master of Arts degree from the University of California, San Diego.

 Hippo Eats Dwarf (Mariner, 2006)

 ThoughtCo is a premier reference site focusing on expert-created education content.

 We are one of the top-10 information sites in the world as rated by comScore, a leading Internet measurement company.